 a quorum is not present within half an hour from the time appointed for the meeting; or

-during a meeting a quorum ceases to be present, the meeting shall be adjourned to such time and place as the trustee shall determine.
+during a meeting a quorum ceases to be present, the meeting shall be adjourned to such time and place as the trustees shall determine.

 (12.4) The trustees must re-convene the meeting and must give at least seven clear days’ notice of the re-convened meeting stating the date, time and place of the meeting.